jaime-olivares/vscode-yuml/README.md

 ![yUML extension screenshots](images/vscode-yuml.gif)

 ## Directives
-Directives are not part of the yUML syntax, but are required for modifying the drawing behavior of the rendering.
+Directives are not part of the yUML syntax, but are required for modifying the rendering behavior.
 The directives shall be placed at the beginning of the file, before any yuml statement.
 The *type* directive is the unique mandatory one.